sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/ManipulateBasicSpecies/RegularSpecies.md

 }
 ```

-Here is the list of the other built-in actions which you can find in the documentation: (TODO_URL) debug, message, tell.
+Here is the list of the other built-in actions which you can find in the documentation: debug, message, tell.

+[//]: # (keyword|concept_init)
 ## The init statement

 After declaring all the attributes of your species, you can define an initial state (before launching the simulation).
 It can be seen as the "constructor of the class" in OOP.